-The Board met five times during 2021.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committee(s) on which he or she served, that were held during the portion of 2021 for which he or she was a director or committee member.
+The Board met five times during 2022.
+Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committee(s) on which he or she served, that were held during the portion of 2022 for which he or she was a director or committee member.

 Nasdaq rules require that the non-management directors of the board meet at regularly scheduled executive sessions, without management present, in order to empower the non-management directors to serve as a more effective check on management.
-During 2021, the Company's non-management directors met in executive session, without management present, at the end of regularly scheduled board meetings or during scheduled executive session calls.
-Mr. Atieh, the Company's former Board Chairman, and subsequent to Mr. Atieh's resignation from the role of Board Chairman, Mr. Cuneo, the Company's current Board Chairman, presided over the executive sessions.
+During 2022, the Company's non-management directors met in executive session, without management present, at the end of regularly scheduled board meetings or during scheduled executive session calls.
+Mr. Cuneo, the Company's current Board Chairman, presided over the executive sessions.